 Prescribe the Y

 What if there was one medicine so powerful in maintaining and improving health that it could prevent or treat dozens of diseases, such a diabetes, hypertension, heart disease and obesity?
 There is!
 Talk to your doctor about Prescribe the Y program and make physical activity part of your life and health care plan.
-For more information, contact Jennifer Allen, Director of Wellness and Community Development.
+For more information, contact Jennifer Allen, Senior Director of Wellness.